ameinias/EphemeraldUnity/README.md

 string expanded = grammar.Flatten("#origin#"); // assuming the grammar has a rule named 'origin'
 ```

-TracerySharp is still incomplete, but you should be able to use most of the basic syntax described in the [Tracery tutorial](http://www.crystalcodepalace.com/traceryTut.html).
+EphemeraldUnity is still incomplete, but you should be able to use most of the basic syntax described in the [Tracery tutorial](http://www.crystalcodepalace.com/traceryTut.html).

-### Make TracerySharp deterministic
+### Make EphemeraldUnity deterministic

 [Much like Tracery itself](https://github.com/galaxykate/tracery/tree/tracery2#making-tracery-deterministic), you can make TracerySharp deterministic by setting `Tracery.Rng` to an instance of `System.Random` [constructed with a specified seed](https://msdn.microsoft.com/en-us/library/ctssatww(v=vs.110).aspx):